sahilrajput03/sahilrajput03/learn-jest-expect.md

 ❌ Test fails because { name: 'Alice' } is a plain object, while new Person('Alice') is an instance of Person.
 ```

-**Summary:** *Use toStrictEqual when you want precise comparisons, including class instances and undefined properties.
+*So, use toStrictEqual when you want precise comparisons, including class instances and undefined properties.
 Use toEqual when you need looser deep equality.*

 **Summary: When NOT to Use `toMatchObject`**